thalen-lab/thalen-website-project/audit-status-report.md

-# NexDyne Website Comprehensive Audit Report
+# Thalen Website Comprehensive Audit Report

 ## Executive Summary
 Conducted systematic audit of ~80 pages across the website.
 Most pages are well-built with comprehensive content.
 Identified several placeholder pages that need enhancement to match the quality of other service pages.